 2. What’s your favourite cut to prepare for big holidays?

 You could say our team is full of traditionalists.
-Our picks include traditional turkey, ham or prime rib roast, but our handy Meat Dept.’s Roast Calculator has multiple options including lamb, Cornish hens, duck, stuffed turkey breast and beef Wellington, to name a few.
+Our picks include traditional turkey, ham, or prime rib roast, but our Meat Dept.’s handy Roast Calculator has multiple options, including lamb, Cornish hens, duck, stuffed turkey breast and beef Wellington, to name a few.

-5. How do I best use a BBQ sauce or glaze so that it doesn’t burn when I’m grilling?
+5. How do I best use a BBQ sauce or glaze so it doesn’t burn when I’m grilling?

-6. What cuts are best for hot and fast cooking like grilling or pan-searing?
+6. What cuts are best for hot-and-fast cooking, like grilling or pan-searing?